QUESTIONS, ANSWERED PLAINLY

 Why do traders keep breaking their own trading rules?

-Most traders break their own rules not because they lack discipline, but because willpower alone cannot override an emotional response in real time.
+Traders break their own rules not because they lack discipline, but because willpower alone cannot override an emotional response in real time.
 During a live session — after a losing streak, a missed trade, or a sudden drawdown — the brain enters a stress-response state that impairs rational decision-making.
 At that moment, rules you wrote down calmly the night before feel negotiable.

 This is why rule-breaking is not a knowledge problem.
 Traders already know the rules.
 It is a behavioral enforcement problem: the system that was supposed to keep you on track (your own willpower) is precisely the thing that gets disabled when it is needed most.